AKlaus/Transparent-Auth-Gateway/OpenIdDict.Server/README.md

 A custom build Identity Server that implements OAuth 2 [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) with [PKCE](https://oauth.net/2/pkce/) to serve other client apps as a trusted authority and perform authentication from a linked _Identity Provider_ (a specified tenant of Azure AD).

-As a bonus for opening the API to integration with third-parties, it also implements the [Client Credentials Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow).
+As a bonus for the API integration with third-parties, it also implements the [Client Credentials Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow).

 ## 2. Run the sample app